lumarcinkowski/188954_Marcinkowski_Lukasz/README.md

 5. Draw Bounding Box around objects:
+ImgEdited

 ![bounding_box](https://github.com/lumarcinkowski/object-detection/assets/162375638/fb82f52a-b5b4-4ad7-8e15-caeb4d5b1437)

-6. Find largest object
+7. Find largest object
 The next step is to find the largest object and cut it out of the image.

-7.Cut out the largest image without the background
+8. Cut out the largest image without the background Delete alpha channel from image.
+Use dilatation and erosion operations to improve quality of mask and picture without background.
-Use dilatation operation

 Mask of the image